TnnsBeast/QOI_FPGA_Accelerator/README.md

 # QOI_FPGA_Accelerator

-A FPGA-based implementation of a QOI image compression hardware accelerator.
+An FPGA-based implementation of a QOI image compression hardware accelerator.

 ## Contents